Dollar hits six-week low, weighed down by soft data

 Volumes were thin in most currency pairs, with U.S. markets closed for Presidents Day and no major European data scheduled.
 Investors will keep an eye on a lecture by European Central Bank governing council member Ewald Nowotny later on Monday, after he earlier said there may be a case for waiting and seeing if it should change interest rates.

-Commodity currencies such as the Australian dollar were also in favour after Chinese lending data on Saturday suggested the world's second biggest economy may not be cooling as much as feared.
+Commodity currencies such as the Australian dollar were also in favor after Chinese lending data on Saturday suggested the world's second biggest economy may not be cooling as much as feared.

 However, analysts warned that the data could be distorted by the Lunar New Year holidays in January.
 China is the biggest export market for Australia and New Zealand.